mtth/azkaban/README.rst

 .. default-role:: code

 Azkaban
 =======

 A lightweight Azkaban_ client providing:

-* A `command line interface`_ to run jobs, upload projects, and much more.
+* A `command line interface`_ to run jobs, upload projects, and more.

   .. code:: bash